mstksg/inCode/copy/entries/fixvec.md

 The first case makes sense.
 We can definitely index a `Vec (S n) a` with `Z`.
 That's just the head/first element...and of course it has a first element, it's a `Vec (S n) a` (that is, it's not `Vec Z a`, the vector with no elements).
-Put in english, if your vector's size is 1 or higher, then you can index it with index 0 for sure.
+Put in English, if your vector's size is 1 or higher, then you can index it with index 0 for sure.

 The second case is slightly more complex.
 But it's saying that if we had a